AdobeDocs/experience-cloud.en/help/single-page-applications-react-implementation/target.md

 ### Add Customer ID Parameters

-The collection of customer ids with the Experience Cloud ID Service makes it easy to import CRM data into Target using the [Customer Attributes](https://docs.adobe.com/content/help/en/target/using/audiences/visitor-profiles/working-with-customer-attributes.html) feature of the Adobe Experience Cloud.
+The collection of customer ids with the Adobe Experience Platform Identity Service makes it easy to import CRM data into Target using the [Customer Attributes](https://docs.adobe.com/content/help/en/target/using/audiences/visitor-profiles/working-with-customer-attributes.html) feature of the Adobe Experience Cloud.
 It also enables [cross-device visitor stitching](https://docs.adobe.com/content/help/en/target/using/integrate/experience-cloud-device-co-op.html), allowing you to maintain a consistent user experience as your customers switch between say a laptop and their mobile device.

-It is imperative that the Customer ID is set in the ID Service's `Set Customer IDs` action before firing the global mbox.
+It is imperative that the Customer ID is set in the Identity Service's `Set Customer IDs` action before firing the global mbox.
 To that end, make sure you have the following capabilities on your site:

 * The customer ID must be available on the page before the Launch Embed Code
-* The Experience Cloud ID Service extension must be installed
+* The Adobe Experience Platform Identity Service extension must be installed
 * You must use the "Set Customer IDs" action in a rule that fires at the "Library Loaded (Page Top)" event
 * Use the "Fire global mbox" action in a rule that fires *after* the "Set Customer IDs" action

-In the previous lesson, [Add the Experience Cloud ID Service](id-service.md), you created the `All Pages - Library Loaded - Authenticated - 10` rule to fire the "Set Customer ID" action.
+In the previous lesson, [Add the Adobe Experience Platform Identity Service](id-service.md), you created the `All Pages - Library Loaded - Authenticated - 10` rule to fire the "Set Customer ID" action.
 Because this rule has an  `Order` setting of `10`, the customer ids are set before our our global mbox fires from the `All Pages - Library Loaded` rule with its `Order` setting of `50`.
 So, you have already implemented the collection of customer ids for Target!

 #### Validate the Customer ID